FleetingClouds/InitializeEthereumPrivateNetwork/README.md

     Please choose <r>oot node, <c>lient node or <q>uit. (r/c/q) ::

-This choice makes no sense for a *peer to peer* system, but it's there for convenience.
+Obviously, this choice makes no sense for a *peer to peer* system, but it's there for your convenience.
 It just means that the first node created acts as a source of configuration specifics for subsequent nodes.
 The script takes care of the data exchange, so you won't have to.

 ####  First (root) node